 Still, even if your current card isn’t quite up to the task of doing that right now, you’ve still got plenty of headroom for later on when you eventually come to upgrade, making it a good bit of future-proofing down the line.
 Likewise, the extra G-Sync support will also help prevent Nvidia card owners from experiencing any sudden frame rate dips if you do happen to stretch a little beyond your means, ensuring smooth, tear-free gaming whatever refresh rate you’re using.

-For my money, I think I’d still rather get the Acer XF270HUA, as it has a better overall panel and a larger resolution.
+For my money, the Acer XF270HUA is still the best gaming monitor in this particular size category, as it has a better overall panel and a larger resolution.
 However, if your goal is to play games at 1080p at the best they can possibly be (and fancy a free copy of Assassin’s Creed Origins from CCL), then the PG258Q is still a good choice, particularly if you’ve got an Nvidia graphics card, and I’d definitely recommend it over Asus’ PG248Q – just don’t expect any sympathy if anyone happens to clap eyes on those red LEDs.
 For those looking to save a bit of money on high frame rate gaming, however, then the AOC G2460PF is still my top pick for those on a budget.